‘Should I call?’ An Introduction into Defending your Big Blind

 Folding in poker is a crucial skill to develop.
 Most of the new players prefer to play as many hands as possible, but this could turn into a disaster really fast.

 Opening up your ‘defending’ range versus later position opens

 Things change when defending our big blind versus later position opens from positions like the button and the cut-off.
-Some players will raise as much as 55% of hands from the button so hands like A4o that were folds versus a tighter opening range are now defends in the big blind.
+Some players will rise as much as 55% of hands from the button so hands like A4o that folded versus a tighter opening range are now defending in the big blind.
 This is because our opponent in late position will now raise hands like K3ss and 22 as well as hands like Q6ss, which instantly makes hands k6o and A3o higher equity defends for us.
-So the amount of hands you should defend the big blind is defined by the opponents raising range.
+So the amount of hands you should defend against the big blind is defined by the opponent raising range.
 As always in poker, the situation changes all the time so you really need to assess how much our opponent is raising so we can defend our big blind profitably!

 A couple more things to consider…

 So defending the big blind is a lot more complex than simply saying ‘oh I am getting a good price, I’ll defend 64o!’.
-As always with poker, we need to factor in a lot more things than that and hopefully this short introduction into defending the big blind has made you realise that!
+As always with poker, we need to factor in a lot more things than that, and hopefully this short introduction into defending the big blind has made you realize that!

 There are no comments.
 Be the first to comment!

 Leave a Reply